jingjunL/MATSim-MRDH-XCARCITY/README.md

 ## Running MATSim MRDH Scenario

 After network and PT Schedule is ready, the respective class for running MATSim is [RunMRDH](./src/main/java/org/matsim/project/runMRDHScenario.java)

+## Skim Matrices Analysis

+The output of MATSim does not directly have skim matrices.
+However, in the co-simulation framework, skim matrices are required for the loop from MATSim to ActivitySim.

+We used MATSim SBB extension (https://github.com/SchweizerischeBundesbahnen/matsim-sbb-extensions) for skim matrices calculation.

+The relevant code for skim matrices calculation is in [PlanTransferWithDRT_step1](./src/main/java/org/matsim/listener/skimCalculationOnHPC.java)